SXNPYN/CoBreeder_for_GhostWolves/README.md

   - Unique string identifier for each run.
 Has no bearing on functionality but is useful to identify results when running the program multiple times.
 - `weight_alleles`
-  - Integer specifying how much to prioritise alleles when performing multi-objective optimisation.
+  - Integer specifying the relative weight to place on alleles when performing multi-objective optimisation.
 - `weight_pr`
-  - Integer specifying how much to prioritise pairwise relatedness when performing multi-objective optimisation.
+  - Integer specifying the relative weight to place on pairwise relatedness when performing multi-objective optimisation.
 - `weight_prio`
-  - Integer specifying how much to prioritise priority values when performing multi-objective optimisation.
+  - Integer specifying the relative weight to place on priority values when performing multi-objective optimisation.
 - `total_individuals`
   - Minimum number of individuals to allocate to a solution.
 - `pr_threshold`
-  - Threshold for the scaled pairwise relatedness permitted in a pairing.
-0 by default.
+  - Threshold for the scaled pairwise relatedness permitted in a pairing (0 by default).
+  - Value not included.
 - `exclude_disallow`
   - Exclude individuals or specify disallowed pairings with "EX", or skip this step with "ALL".
   - This is explained in more detail in the "Excluded Individuals & Disallowed Pairings" section.
 - `prio_calc_threshold`
   - Threshold for priority calculations representing the number of individuals that can fall into the priority set.
-  - This number must be a positive integer.
+  - Must be a positive integer.
   - Specify 0 to disable dynamic priority calculations and use manual priority assignments only.
   - E.g. 4 will enable priority calculations and select the top 4 scoring individuals for the priority set.
   - This is explained in more detail in the "Priority Calculations" section.